Advertising and disclaimers

 Communications paid for by an individual, a group, a political committee, a corporation, or a labor organization, but not authorized by a candidate or a candidate’s campaign, must contain a disclaimer notice identifying who paid for the communication and indicating whether any candidate or candidate’s committee authorized the communication.
 A disclaimer notice must contain the full name of the individual, group, political committee, corporation, or labor organization that paid for the communication, along with any abbreviated name it uses to identify itself.
 The disclaimer notice must also provide the payor’s permanent street address, telephone number, or website address and must further state that the communication was not authorized by any candidate or candidate’s committee.

 “Paid for by the Court Jesters Union PAC (www.jesterspac.net) and not authorized by any candidate or candidate’s committee.”

 Additional requirements apply for print, television and radio ads, as explained on this page.

 Party committee-specific disclaimers

 Party committee coordinated communications on behalf of candidate

 A party committee that pays for a party coordinated communication must identify the party committee as the payor in the disclaimer.
 Prior to the date the party’s candidate is nominated, it is sufficient for the disclaimer to state who has paid for the communication.
-Subsequent to the nomination, the disclaimer must state that it was paid for by the party committee and authorized by the candidate and comply with the other applicable requirements listed on this page.
+After the nomination, the disclaimer must state that it was paid for by the party committee and authorized by the candidate and comply with the other applicable requirements listed on this page.